 While we were in Bratislava we stayed at a funky little hostel called Freddie Next To Mercury.
 This hostel is close to the train station so if you are taking the train from Vienna to Bratislava, it’s only a short walk.
 There is also a tram and bus stops nearby that you can ride inclusively if you get the Bratislava City Card.

 Our private hostel was the size of a studio apartment, with a small kitchenette included.
-It’s in a great location to explore all that Bratislava has to offer: tasty food, modern craft beer bars and elegant restaurants where you can try some more of the local wine.
+It’s in a great location to explore all that Bratislava has to offer: tasty food (including some great vegan food), modern craft beer bars and elegant restaurants where you can try some more of the local wine.

 Looking for more accommodation options in Bratislava?
 These come highly recommended